-lvy info
+Ivy info

 The property application.main.class is set to the fully qualified name of the main java class.
-The firmware generated by the EasyAnt skeleton defines its own runtime environment by using ivy dependencies on several kernel API instead of relying on a runtime environment module.
-As consequence, the runtime.api.name and runtime. api.version properties are specified in the firmware project itself.
+The firmware generated from the skeleton defines its own runtime environment by using ivy dependencies on several kernel API instead of relying on a runtime environment module.
+As consequence, the runtime.api.name and runtime.api.version properties are specified in the firmware project itself.